 Travel 3.5 hours by coach to Himeji, with a rest stop along the way.
 On arrival, enjoy lunch at a local restaurant before visiting the beautiful Himeji Castle and Koko-en Garden.
 Himeji Castle is largely in its original condition, so please be mindful of your step when walking around.
 You will have to remove your shoes before walking along some of the wooden floors and there are some steep wooden steps to reach certain areas.
 You will be on your feet for 3-3.5 hours during the visit.
 After the reopening in March 2015, Himeji Castle has welcomed a large number of visitors.
 As such, they now issue numbered tickets to enter the Main Keep in order to limit the number of people who can enter, reducing congestion, waiting time and to protect the cultural properties.
 Please note this means that there may be cases where some visitors are not allowed to enter the Main Keep, however, there are many other parts of the castle to explore.
-Later, transfer approximately 2 hours to Osaka for your overnight stay and enjoy a pre New Years dinner at the hotel to end your holiday in Japan!
+Later, transfer approximately 2 hours to Osaka for your overnight stay.